Proportional Giving

 What would be your dream goal for Incarnation’s annual pledge campaign?

-I would love to see each member of our congregation make a pledge that reflects their prayerful discernment about how much of their income God is calling them to give.
+I would love to see 100% participation.
+That would mean that every single active household in our church makes a pledge—a pledge that reflects their prayerful discernment about how much of their income God is calling them to give.